Paradaddle33/Paradaddle33/README.md

-- 👋 Hi, I’m @Paradaddle33, I'm an aspiring new programmer.
+- 👋 Hi, I’m @Paradaddle33, I'm an aspiring new programmer for web/game development.
-- 👀 I’m interested in any new web/game development.
-Im attmepting to get my foot in the door.
+- 👀 I’m interested in any new web/game development projects.
+I'm lending support and assistance until I'm ready to lead.
-- 🌱 I’m currently learning HTML, CSS, JS, etc.
+- 🌱 I’m currently learning HTML, CSS, JS, Unity, etc.
 - 💞️ I’m looking to collaborate on new projects at "entry" level.
+I can contribute as I learn.
 - 📫 How to reach me scwmanno@gmail.com

 <!---